lmhale99/iprPy/doc/source/extend/index.rst

 Extending iprPy
 ===============

-This section gives details for anyone wishing to extend the iprPy package.
+This section gives details for anyone wishing to extend the iprPy package by adding new calculation methods and possibly supporting calculation subsets or buildcombos functions.

 .. toctree::
     :maxdepth: 2

-    addreference
     addcalculation
-    addrecord
     addsubset
     addbuildcombos
-    adddatabase